jianhao2016/SimiC/README.md

 After the Python package is installed, you need to install the R package `reticulate` in order to use the R API for SimiC.

+## Docker suppport
+If you are not able to install the package with the above installation, we also provide a Dockerfile for you to build you own docker image, and run the package within the container.
+For details on how to build/run python container, please see this [documentation](https://docs.docker.com/language/python/)

+## Tutorial
+Once the package has been successfully installed, we provide a end-to-end tutorial for analysing Clonal Kinetic data using SimiC.
+Please refer to the `Tutorial` folder for more detail.

 ## Running the code in Python
 To run SimiC with Single-cell RNA-seq of a small test example, go to folder `exmaple`.
 The test data provided here is a subsample of the hepatocypte dataset we used in [our paper](https://www.biorxiv.org/content/10.1101/2020.04.03.023002v1).
 The test data contains 500 cells from 3 different states.